 So, are learning portals really worth it?
 Here we’ll discuss the benefits of learning portals, for both companies and learners.

-As mentioned above, the benefits of learning portals for learners are plentiful, namely the ability to have more control over their learning and access it whenever suits them, on any device they choose.
+As mentioned above, the benefits of elearning portals for learners are plentiful, particularly the ability to have more control over their learning and access it whenever suits them, on any device they choose.